raspberrypilearning/documenting-your-code/en/step_9.md

 --- task ---

-Modify `index.rst`, to add the `code` page under the table of contents `..toctree::`, so the code looks like this:
+Modify `index.rst` to add the `code` page under the table of contents `..toctree::` — the code should look like this:

 ```
 Welcome to card's documentation!